meetjestad/mjs_gateway_configuration/README.md

 should be able to use this repository as-is.

-If you are not involved with Meetjestad, but are working with a Lorank gateway, you should be able to use most of this repository as as (caveats are the hardcoded EU frequency plan for the forwarder, the addition of a HTU21D sensor and the nuttssh remote access server).
+If you are not involved with Meetjestad, but are working with a Lorank gateway, you should be able to use most of this repository as is (caveats are the hardcoded EU frequency plan for the forwarder, the addition of a HTU21D sensor and the nuttssh remote access server).